atrangslator/atrangslator.github.io/_posts/2025-07-29-dante-series-1.md

+---
+layout: post
-## Dante Alighieri: in the eyes of an ignorant, through the lens of a cult
+title: "Dante Alighieri: in the eyes of an ignorant, through the lens of a cult"

-tag: dante-alighieri
+tags: dante-alighieri
+---

 *aka my Florence and Ravenna travel logs w/ badly captured photos*